brian-oo/203notes/proplogic.md

 Since the $$ p $$ and $$ q $$ columns are identical, the propositions are logically equivalent.

 ### Logical Identities
 A truth table works great for small compound propositions without many different elementary propositions; however, as these propositions get larger, it will require larger and more complex truth tables to fully prove logical equivalance.
 The other method we use to prove logical equivalances is with **logical identities** (equivalance laws).
-Just as in algebra, you can use distributive, Commutative, associative, and many other laws to simplify equations, we can use equivalance laws to simplify propositions.
+Just as in algebra, you can use distributive, commutative, associative, and many other laws to simplify equations, we can use equivalance laws to simplify propositions.
 A list of equvalance laws are below:

 Name | Equivalence |
 :---: | :---